Skip to content

 What experiences have others had?

-There are many people posting on Facebook, Instagram blogs and vlogs about their experiences.
-All of this can be very useful and interesting, but you’ll be very aware that what happens with one person’s SMA isn’t the same as for the next person.
-It’s probably also fair to say that if your experience hasn’t been a good one you might not be posting about it.
-So, whatever you do see – talk to your medical team and parents about it and ask all the questions you want.
+Many people post on Facebook, Instagram, blogs and vlogs about their experiences.
+This can be very useful and interesting.
+But what happens for one person isn’t the same as for the next.
+It is probably also fair to say that if your experience has not been good, you might not post about it.
+So, whatever you see, talk to your medical team and parents.
+Ask all the questions you want.
 It has to be the right decision for you.

 Anyone with SMA should have an Emergency Healthcare Plan (EHP) – a written plan of action that any medical team can follow if the person becomes unwell.
-For you, it’s important, for example, that school knows about your plan.
-You quite probably already have one and may have been involved in making it but it’s something that has to be reviewed and updated regularly.
-So, if you haven’t been very involved so far you may want to be next time it’s being discussed.
+It is important, for example, that school knows about your plan.
+It has to be reviewed and updated regularly.
+If you haven’t been very involved so far you may want to be next time it is being discussed.

-It’s best for your parents, you and your specialists to agree your plan while you’re well.
-What’s in the plan will depend on the impact your SMA has on you.
+It is best to agree your plan while you are well.
 As a general guide your discussions and plan should cover information about:

-• Your parents’ / guardians’ contact details – all their phone and mobile numbers
+• Your parents’ or guardians’ contact details – all their phone and mobile numbers

 • What the warning signs would be that would mean you should be taken to hospital